 Restrictions on GHG emissions that may be imposed could adversely affect the oil and gas industry.
 The adoption of legislation or regulatory programs to reduce GHG emissions could require us to incur increased operating costs, such as costs to purchase and operate emissions control systems, to acquire emissions allowances or comply with new regulatory requirements.
 Any GHG emissions legislation or regulatory programs applicable to power plants or refineries could also increase the cost of consuming, and thereby reduce demand for, the oil and natural gas we produce.
 Consequently, legislation and regulatory programs to reduce GHG emissions could have an adverse effect on our business, financial condition and results of operations.
+It remains unclear whether and how the results of the 2016 U.S. presidential and congressional elections could impact the regulation of greenhouse gas emissions at the federal and state level.

 In addition, claims have been made against certain energy companies alleging that GHG emissions from oil and natural gas operations constitute a public nuisance under federal and/or state common law.
 As a result, private individuals may seek to enforce environmental laws and regulations against us and could allege personal injury or property damages.
-While our business is not a party to such litigation, we could be named in actions making similar allegations.
+While our business is not a party to any such litigation, we could be named in actions making similar allegations.
 An unfavorable ruling in any such case could significantly impact our operations and could have an adverse impact on our financial condition.

 Moreover, there has been public discussion that climate change may be associated with extreme weather conditions such as more intense hurricanes, thunderstorms, tornados and snow or ice storms, as well as rising sea levels.
 Another possible consequence of climate change is increased volatility in seasonal temperatures.
 Some studies indicate that climate change could cause some areas to experience temperatures substantially colder than their historical averages.
 Extreme weather conditions can interfere with our production and increase our costs and damage resulting from extreme weather may not be fully insured.
 However, at this time, we are unable to determine the extent to which climate change may lead to increased storm or weather hazards affecting our operations.